Simple qudit ZX and ZH calculi, via integrals: Semantics for ZX- and ZH-diagrams using discrete interals

+We describe below a \emph{stabiliser subtheory} of the ZX calculus, concerning ZX diagrams which suffice to represent stabiliser states~\cite{dB-2013} on systems of arbitrary dimension $D>1$.
+These are characterised by ZX diagrams whose phase parameters are governed by restricted functions, for which arithmetic modulo $D$ plays a central role.

-\paragraph{The stabiliser fragment of ZX for qudits of dimension $D$.} The scalar $\tau$ is defined in such a way that $\tau^2 = \omega$, but also so that $\tau X\herm Z\herm$ is an operator of order $D$, where $X$ and $Z$ given by~\\[-1.5ex] ~\\[-1ex] are the $D$-dimensional generalised Pauli operators.
+We begin by describing the stabiliser sub-theory of quantum circuits.
+Following Ref.~\cite{dB-2013}, define the complex unit $\tau = \e^{\pi i(D^2 + 1)/D}$, which is relevant to the analysis of stabiliser circuits on qudits of dimension $D$.
+The scalar $\tau$ is defined in such a way that $\tau^2 = \omega$, but also so that $\tau X\herm Z\herm$ is an operator of order $D$, where $X$ and $Z$ given by~\\[-3.75ex] ~\\[-4.0ex] are the $D$-dimensional generalised Pauli operators.
 (As always, arithmetic performed in the kets are evaluated modulo $D$.)
-Choosing $\tau$ in this way makes it possible~\cite{dB-2013} to define a simple and uniform theory of unitary stabiliser circuits on qudits of dimension $D$, generated by the single-qudit operators \footnote{ Note that the definitions below are equivalent to those of Ref.~\cite{dB-2013}, despite the different convention we adopt for the labeling of the standard basis.
-For each $x \in [D]$, we either have $x \ge 0$ or $x < 0$: in the latter case the relative phases $\tau^{\raisebox{-0.125ex}{$\scriptscriptstyle 2ax + bx^2$}}$ remain well-defined on substitution of values $x < 0$ with $D+x$, as $\tau^{\raisebox{-0.125ex}{$\scriptscriptstyle 2a(D+x) + b(D+x)^2$}} = \tau^{\raisebox{-0.125ex}{$\scriptscriptstyle 2aD + 2ax + bD^2 + 2bD + bx^2$}} = \tau^{\raisebox{-0.125ex}{$\scriptscriptstyle 2ax + bx^2$}}$ (using the fact that $\tau^{\raisebox{-0.125ex}{$\scriptscriptstyle D^2$}} = \tau^{\raisebox{-0.125ex}{$\scriptscriptstyle 2D$}} = 1$ for both even and odd $D$). } ~\\[-1.5ex] ~\\[-1.5ex] and either one of the two-qudit operators~\\[-1ex]
+Choosing $\tau$ in this way makes it possible~\cite{dB-2013} to define a simple and uniform theory of unitary stabiliser circuits on qudits of dimension $D$, generated by the single-qudit operators\, \footnote{ Despite the different convention we adopt for the labeling of the standard basis, the definitions below are equivalent to those of Ref.~\cite{dB-2013}: the relative phases $\tau^{\raisebox{-0.125ex}{$\scriptscriptstyle 2ax + bx^2$}}$ remain well-defined on substitution of values $x < 0$ with $D+x$, as $\tau^{\raisebox{-0.125ex}{$\scriptscriptstyle 2a(D+x) + b(D+x)^2$}} = \tau^{\raisebox{-0.125ex}{$\scriptscriptstyle 2aD + 2ax + bD^2 + 2bD + bx^2$}} = \tau^{\raisebox{-0.125ex}{$\scriptscriptstyle 2ax + bx^2$}}$ (using the fact that $\tau^{\raisebox{-0.125ex}{$\scriptscriptstyle D^2$}} = \tau^{\raisebox{-0.125ex}{$\scriptscriptstyle 2D$}} = 1$ for both even and odd $D$). } ~\\[-3.5ex] ~\\[-2.75ex] where in the case of $M_u$ we restrict to $u \in \Z$ which is relatively prime to $D$; and either one of the two-qudit operators~\\[-3.5ex] ~\\[-2.5ex] Finally, the full range of stabiliser circuits also admit measurements in the standard basis (and bases which may be related to the standard basis by the above unitaries).